-Furthermore, the results are associated with some uncertainty due to the large uncertainties about longterm development of technology costs and fuel prices.
+Furthermore, the results are associated with some uncertainty due to the large uncertainties about long-term development of technology costs and fuel prices.
 The EnerBlue scenario assumes a continuous moderate increase of fossil fuel prices.
 The realisation of an ambitious mitigation pathway is likely to result in lower fossil fuel prices.
 A sensitivity analysis for approximately constant fuel prices shows little dependence of the effort-sharing distribution on it, as the differences in fuel prices are dominated by the high shadow carbon price.

 Mitigation costs vary widely across different energy-economic models.
 Our results are based on the results of the POLES model alone.
 Considering different cost estimates from other models would highly increase the range of mitigation costs.
-However, in particular in the very high price regime of the 1.5°Cconsistent pathway, the distribution of efforts itself can be expected to be not too sensitive to the cost assumptions, as mainly all technically feasible mitigation potentials have to be exploited.
+However, in particular in the very high price regime of the 1.5°C-consistent pathway, the distribution of efforts itself can be expected to be not too sensitive to the cost assumptions, as mainly all technically feasible mitigation potentials have to be exploited.

-4.4 Expansion of the cost-effectiveness approach to agriculture and waste
+5.4 Expansion of the cost-effectiveness approach to agriculture and waste emissions

-The MACCs applied in the global cost-effectiveness approach to the distribution of emissions reductions to the countries under study here do not cover GHG emissions from the agriculture and the waste sector, which are included in the fairness-based approaches in Section 3.
+The MACCs applied in the global cost-effectiveness approach to the distribution of emissions reductions to the (group of) countries under study here do not cover GHG emissions from the agriculture and the waste sector, which are included in the fairness-based approaches in Section 3.
 To enable a comparison of the results from both approaches in Section 5, we hence expand the cost-effective distribution to those sectors in this subsection.
 The main aim of this is to have a common set of historical GHG emissions levels for both approaches and to take into account the different shares of the sectors in the various countries.
 This is particularly relevant for Brazil, which has a very high share of emissions from agriculture, but also for China because of the absolute size of its agriculture sector.
+Furthermore, there are also moderate deviations between the historical energy- and process-related emissions included in the different approaches due to data updates and the use of different Global Warming Potentials (GWPs).
+We also remove these differences here.

-Due to the lack of MACCs for those two sectors, we cannot distribute the emissions from agriculture and waste based on cost-effectiveness.
+Due to the lack of MACCs for these two sectors, we cannot distribute the emissions from agriculture and waste based on cost-effectiveness.
 Instead, we use country-specific data on the current emissions of the sectors and the sectoral emissions trends as well as the globally necessary emissions reductions in the sectors.
 For the latter, we assume that the relative reduction with regard to the emissions trend is the same across countries and - in order to ensure consistency - apply the same global data we used to derive the energy- and process-related emissions from the global CAT pathways.
 For the current emissions and the emissions trends, we use the official data reported under the UNFCCC protocol for all countries under study, except for China and India, where we had to collect additional data from Ding et al. (2017) and Dhingra & Mehta (2017).
 We assume that current emissions trends flatten until 2030 in order not to overrate the current trends.